alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Routes.rst

     Route/Feeds/Content

 Phraseanet API provides routes to access resources using canonical URL.
 These resources are listed below.

 For the moment, all these routes require authentication.
 Phraseanet API uses POST and GET methods.

-For each resource, some aspects and actions are avalaible.
+For each resource, some aspects and actions are available.
 For example, you can get the permalinks of a record with the following route:

 +----------+--------------------------------------+------------------------------------------------+------------------------------------------------------+